matrix-org/matrix-spec/content/client-server-api/_index.md

 ```

 Homeservers SHOULD include a [`Retry-After`](https://www.rfc-editor.org/rfc/rfc9110#field.retry-after)
-for any response with a 429 status code.
+header for any response with a 429 status code.

 The `retry_after_ms` property MAY be included to tell the client how long
 they have to wait in milliseconds before they can try again.
 This property is